IIP-Design/iip-static-assets/Commons/HelpPage.md

     * Paste the embed code into the text editor of the site where you want to use the video.
     * **Note**: You must be able to embed videos from YouTube or Vimeo within your site.
 If the embed code does not work, please contact your site administrator.

+Please see the [Documentation](https://commons.america.gov/documentation) page for further help and resources.

 ### Is content available in my language?

-Currently the Content Commons features content available in the following languages: English, French, Spanish, Chinese, Bahasa Indonesia, Portuguese, Arabic, Farsi, Russian, and Urdu.
-Note: Not all pieces of content are available in every language.
+Currently the Content Commons features content available in the following languages: Arabic, Bahasa Indonesia, Chinese (Simplified), English, French, Japanese, Korean, Persian, Portuguese (Brazil), Russian, Spanish, Turkish, Urdu, and Vietnamese.

+**Note: Not all pieces of content are available in every language.**

 ### How can I contact GPA for support?